-Led by Teach For America alumni Sophia Pappas and Onikah Asamoa-Ceasar, the Birth through Eight Strategy for Tulsa (BEST) is an exciting opportunity to provide a comprehensive, continuous, and integrated approach that focuses on families to help break the cycle of inter-generational poverty in Tulsa.
+Led by Teach For America alumna Sophia Pappas (New Jersey ‘03), the Birth through Eight Strategy for Tulsa (BEST) is an exciting opportunity to provide a comprehensive, continuous, and integrated approach that focuses on families to help break the cycle of intergenerational poverty in Tulsa.
 BEST approaches their strategy through a continuous support model including strategies that start at pre-conception and end when the child is in third grade.
 By connecting programs, services, and community agencies, BEST aims to increase the percentage of children who are born healthy, raised in safe and nurturing homes, and ready to enter kindergarten and achieve success by third grade.
 We are proud to partner with BEST.
 Learn more about BEST.

 - University of Tulsa